torvalds/linux/Documentation/teaching/lectures/syscalls.rst

-An interesting development of the VDSO are the virtual system calls (vsyscalls) which run directly from user space.
+An interesting development of the VDSO is the virtual system calls (vsyscalls) which run directly from user space.
 These vsyscalls are also part of VDSO and they are accessing data from the VDSO page that is either static or modified by the kernel in a separate read-write